lit/lit/dev-docs/design/how-lit-html-works.md

 For each of the bound attributes identified on the element, they are removed from the element and a `TemplatePart` is created to record the location, name, and type of dynamic binding.

 ##### Comment

-A Comment is usually either an expression marker, or a user-written comment with no expression associated.
-Occasionally though a user may have written an expression inside a comment.
-We might see a comment like `<!--<div>${text}</div>-->` in the template text, so we must scan comments for marker text.

 A comment that matches a marker annotation is a `TemplatePart` in ChildPart position.